Links on Android Authority may earn us a commission. Learn more.

 The key thing to recognize about the VO2 max score generated by your Fitbit or Garmin device is that this is very much an estimate.
-However, there are methods to generate a rough score using simple equations and tests that can be carried out at home.
-Fitness trackers rely on similar methods.
+You can use several methods to generate a rough score using simple equations and at-home tests.
+Fitness trackers rely on similar approaches.

 See also: The best fitness trackers

 One such method, called the heart rate ratio method, uses maximum and resting heart rate measures.
-This method uses a ratio of maximum heart rate to resting heart rate.
-That figure is then multiplied based on factors such as age, illness, gender, etc.
+It then converts that ratio to a VO2 max based on age, illness, gender, etc.

-Another test is the Cooper test.
+Another test is called the Cooper test.
 This method requires the athlete to run as far as possible within 12 minutes.
-The VO2 max is then generated based on the distance covered.
-Such methods’ limitations should be immediately obvious; even something as simple as leg strength or stride length can significantly impact the results.
+Testers then generate a VO2 max based on the distance the athlete covered.
+Some of the limitations of this method should be immediately obvious.
+Even something as simple as leg strength or stride length can significantly impact the results.

 Fitness trackers rely on similar methods to calculate a rough VO2 max.
 Most devices that show this data will only do so after you have worn the device for several runs and walks, at which point they will be able to offer a somewhat accurate score.

 As we have seen, these methods are imperfect.
-There is no way that a fitness tracker can have all the information necessary to accurately measure oxygen consumption.
-Nor do most trackers consider all relevant individual data such as a history of smoking, health conditions, etc.
+There is no way that a fitness tracker can have all the information necessary to measure oxygen consumption accurately.
+Nor do most trackers consider all of an individual’s relevant data such as a history of smoking, health conditions, etc.

-What fitness trackers do have going for them, however, is the sheer amount of data.
-Seeing as fitness trackers can monitor your heart rate during training and rest and even measure things such as stride length, they have plenty of data to generate a useful figure.
-Using GPS data and altitude measurements, they could even estimate oxygen levels in the environment.
+However, what fitness trackers do have is a staggering amount of data.
+Seeing as fitness trackers can monitor your heart rate during training and rest and even measure things such as stride length, they have plenty of information to generate a useful figure.
+Using GPS data and altitude measurements, they can even estimate oxygen levels in the environment.

 Most companies are not particularly transparent about the precise algorithms they use to generate their scores.

 Unfortunately, most companies are not particularly transparent about the precise algorithms they use to generate their scores.
 This may be partly due to fear of competitors using the same strategies.
 More likely, it is to avoid critique that may call into question the validity of their scores.
 This is also why companies like Fitbit cleverly use alternative names for these metrics.
-In this case, Fitbit refers to a “cardio fitness score.”
+In this case, Fitbit refers to Vo2 max as your cardio fitness score.

 What is a “good” VO2 max score?

 For the rest of us, anything between 30-60 is generally considered a normal range.
-The following table gives you an idea of how you measure up:
+According to data from Firstbeat, here’s how you measure up:

 How can you raise your VO2 max?

-In other words, the best way to improve VO2 max is to train at different speeds and to thus work every energy system.
+In short, the best way to improve VO2 max is to train at different speeds.
+This will allow you to work every energy system.